What is the point of using grounding skills or nervous system regulation techniques?

 TRUE or FALSE: You can take a therapeutic dose of a drug like psilocybin or MDMA on your own, and achieve good results with processing your trauma.

-FALSE - it is very important to be working with a therapist who is trained in the effects of these drugs and trained in trauma processing.
+FALSE - it is very important to be working with a therapist who is trained in trauma processing, guiding you with deep feelings and memories.
+They can also help you if the psychedelic experience start to go downhill.

 This is an 8-phase program that uses an external stimulus to initiate bilateral stimulation in careful balance with the processing of a traumatic experience... connecting the left and right brains and keeping one foot in the present.